Single band VLBI absolute astrometry: Modeling the ionospheric contribution to path delay

 \subsection{Ionospheric contribution in single-band observing sessions}

-When an entire session is observed only at one band, TEC biases cannot be computed.
+TEC biases cannot be computed when an entire session is observed only at one band.
 Therefore, we have to resort to deriving a regression model to provide estimates of these errors.
 In the past, \citet{r:lcs2} derived a regression against the so-called global TEC: the integral of TEC over the entire Earth following ideas of \citet{r:gtec} and \citet{r:kra21} derived a regression against the root mean square (rms) of the total ionospheric path delay from GNSS TEC.
 In this study I use the second approach with slight modifications.
 Following general results of the turbulence theory \citep[see][]{r:tat71}, we can expect that fluctuations at scales $x$ are related to fluctuations at scales $y$ via a power law.

 I processed the same dataset of 263 twenty-four hour VLBI experiments that was used in the previous section and computed residual ionospheric path delay for each observation as \beq \tau_r = (\tau_{\rm gi} - \tau_{\rm vi} - (b_j - b_k)) \; \tilde{M}, \eeq{e:i8} where $\tau_{\rm gi}$ is the vertical ionospheric path delay from GNSS TEC maps, $\tau_{\rm vi}$ is the vertical ionospheric path delay from VLBI, $b_j - b_k$ are contributions of the clock bias, and $\tilde{M}$ is the averaged ionosphere mapping function between stations 1 and 2 of a given baseline: $\tilde{M} = (M(e_1) + M(e_2))/2.0$.
 The clock biases are routinely adjusted during analysis of VLBI observations and therefore, their contribution on VLBI results, such as source positions, is entirely eliminated.
 Subtracting them in expression \ref{e:i8}, I eliminate their impact on statistics as well.
-I used only twenty-four hour VLBI experiments for deriving statistics because the ionospheric path delay strongly depends on Solar time, especially at low latitudes, and statistics derived at shorter time intervals are not representative.
+I used only twenty-four hour VLBI experiments for deriving statistics because the ionospheric path delay strongly depends on Solar time, especially at low latitudes, and statistics derived at shorter time intervals \Note{may not be} representative.